8 Fun Games for Kids to Celebrate National Grammar Day

 A fun game of Simon Says could help test your child’s grammar!
 First, assign different actions for different parts of speech.
 For example, if you call out a verb followed by “Simon Says”, your child needs to jump on the spot; if you call out an adjective, they need to clap their hands, etc.

-Teach your kids about the present and past tense with this fun game.
+Teach your kids about the present and past tense with this creative fun games.
 To begin, write down the present and past tenses of various words on a few index cards.
 Make sure to keep them face-down on a surface.
 Your child needs to try and match the words accordingly!

 We hope you enjoy playing these fun games for kids on National Grammar Day!
-For more interactive games for kids and educational games, check the rest of our website.
+For more kids learning and educational games, check the rest of our website.